Spiritus Hermeticum: part six

 Throughout this investigation we have repeatedly drawn your attention to the fact that there are two 'Hermes'—not one.
 The human teacher known as Hermes or Hermes Trismegistus and the God Thoth—the Divine Shepherd of Man—whom we told you about in part five.
 So what this passage really means is that the God Thoth—not the man Hermes—has made himself visible to Asclepios, because the latter was worthy and ready to behold Truth.
 So Thoth tells Asclepios to fetch Thoth's Son, Tat, so that he too can listen to his father's words.
 Asclepios then asks that Ammon might also be summoned, and Thoth replies that in view of the many explanatory writings he had in the past addressed to Ammon, that he also might attend.
 But, he adds, no more should be added to the audience, for the discussions will be so holy that it would be an impiety to make them known to many listeners, and the Teachings would thus be profaned.
 Thus, the four came together and the place was made holy by their pious awe and was filled with God's Presence.
 If we are to understand what follows we must also keep in mind that these four 'men' are Gods too according to the Egyptian belief, for their discourse does not take place on Earth but in a higher realm of being.

 Thoth next tells his listeners that everything on Earth is derived from heaven.
 Air enters into earth and water, and fire enters into air.
 That which tends upward is life-giving; and that which tends downwards is subservient to it.
 Moreover, all that descends from on high is generative; and that which issues upward from below is nutritive.
 The experienced occultists among our readers may object at this point that all this is blindingly obvious so far as Gods are concerned who must surely be expected to know all the Laws of the Universe already.
-You would be right of course, but the Corpus Hermeticum was not written for the instruction of Gods but men; albeit not your average self-important, intellectual whose mind is firmly glued to the material plane, or even the average mystic, but those whose Minds have received the One Light of Truth and are therefore ready for this Wisdom.
-In saying this we may seem to contradicting what we told you earlier when we said the book was not a 'Treatise on Initiations,' but this is not so, for there is an important distinction between being capable of beholding the Light and being initiated into the Mysteries, as we discussed in our article on Initiates and Initiation.
+They would be right of course, but the Corpus Hermeticum was not written for the instruction of Gods but men; albeit not your average self-important, intellectual whose mind is firmly glued to the material plane, or even the average mystic or occultist, but those whose Minds have received the One Light of Truth and are therefore ready for this Wisdom.
+In saying this we may seem to contradicting what we told you earlier when we said the book was not a 'Treatise on Initiations,' but this is not so in reality, for there is an important distinction between being capable of beholding the Light and actually being initiated into the Mysteries by a qualified Master, as we discussed in our article on Initiates and Initiation.

 One serious error seems to be that the Universe is regarded in the way we regard our Solar System, and that the One God of the Universe has Himself formed all things and beings within that Universe.
 As many of you will know this is quite wrong, for each Solar System, be it large or small, has its own Builder and Architects in the plural as we find described in The Secret Doctrine, The Golden Star and other books written by the genuine occultists, for there are uncountable numbers of solar systems in our own Universe alone as our telescopes reveal to us.
 But that all has ultimately sprung, or come forth from the Supreme Deity of the Universe is true.
-We must try to keep apart and separate these two conceptions of Universe and solar system, or we shall get into the same hopeless muddle as the ancient writers who compiled and translated the Corpus Hermeticum.
+We must try to keep apart and separate these two conceptions of Universe and solar system, or we shall get into the same hopeless muddle as the ancient writers who compiled and translated the Corpus Hermeticum and the equally confused modern commentators upon it.

-We will now quote directly from Kingsford and Maitland's translation of the text under discussion, for we want you to know the exact wording, so that you may reach your own conclusions without our help.
+We will now quote directly from Kingsford and Maitland's translation of the text under discussion, for we want you to know the exact wording, so that you may reach your own conclusions about which parts are true and which are not without our help.
 Here it is; Hermes says to the three Gods or men, attending: "HEAVEN—God manifest—regulates all bodies.
 Their growth and their decline are determined by the sun and the moon.
 But He who directs heaven—the soul itself and all that exists in the world—is very God, the Creator."
 You will note that 'God' is not specified in this teaching.
 The writer speaks as if there were only One God who did everything by himself.
-But occult science teaches us that is impossible.
-There are great hierarchies of Lords and Angels and other Ministers of God who all have to do their share in the government of our Solar System as we told you in our occult studies course.
-If by God the writer means the Supreme Deity of the Universe, this passage becomes still more impossible for the reasons we stated earlier.
+But occult science teaches us that this is impossible.
+There are great hierarchies of Angels and other Ministers of God who all have to do their share in the government of our Solar System as we told you in our occult studies course.
+If by God the writer means the Supreme Deity of the Universe, this passage becomes still less true for the reasons we stated earlier.

 Body, Mind and Soul

-Later on in the Asclepios we encounter a passage which may well have given rise to the silly New Age notion of 'Group-Souls.'
+Later on in the Asclepios we encounter a passage which may well have given rise to the silly New Age nonsense of 'Group-Souls.'
 This reads: "Everything is in accordance with the designs of God; but that which originates from on high has been separated into individualities in the following manner.
 The types of all things follow their (representative) individualities in such way that the type is a whole; the individual is a part of the type."
-This is entirely wrong, for though we may belong, together with many others, to a particular Ray as explained in The Secret Doctrine, each of us has his own path to follow, and no two Souls, nor any multitude of them, form any sort of 'Group'.
+This is entirely wrong, for though we may belong, together with many others, to one of the Seven Rays of occult science described and explained in The Golden Star and The Secret Doctrine, each of us has his own, individual path to follow, and no two Souls, nor any multitude of them, form any sort of 'Group'.
 The writer continues: "Thus the Gods constitute a type, the genii also.
 Similarly, men, birds, and all beings which the world contains, constitute types producing individuals resembling them."
 This is all very well so far as it goes always provided we put the stress on the word individuals; if not—we get into a further muddle.

 It is further stated that "For man alone is a dual creature.
 One of the two parts of which he consists is single, and, as the Greeks say, essential; that is, formed after the divine likeness.
 The part which the Greeks call Kosmic—that is, belonging to the world—is quadruple, and constitutes the body, which, in man, serves as an envelope to the divine principle.
 This divine principle, and that which belongs to it, the perceptions of the pure intelligence, conceal themselves behind the rampart of the body."
-This adds up to five principles or components (two plus three), and is mainly wrong.
-Man, as we point out in several of our articles, is a septenary being which we and others simplify into three parts, consisting of Soul, Higher Mind and lower mind.
-From this it is clear that the writer or writers were ignorant of the true principles and laws of occult science, hence had no idea how to connect the fragments which had been collected together, and consequently were at a complete loss to understand them fully.
+This adds up to five principles or components (four plus one), and is mainly wrong.
+Man, as we point out in several of our articles, is a septenary being which we and others simplify into three parts, consisting of Soul, Higher Mind and lower mind or body.
+From this it is clear that the writer or writers were ignorant of the true principles of man.
+Hence they had no idea how to connect the fragments which had been collected together, and consequently were at a complete loss to understand them fully.
 And that—as we have said so often in this investigation—is the danger of all such works—both ancient and modern.

 The next part deals with the reasons why God made man and sent him to Earth.
 As this is mostly speculation and fantasy we will pass it by.
 Near-truths are more dangerous than direct lies as we have also said so often before.
 In short, the book is a mixture of truth and speculation, and this is harder to fully understand than mere speculation by itself.
-Many minds have here been blended, and the result is confusion and chaos, as it always must be when the many speculate upon that which is beyond their wit.
+Many minds have come together to produce the Asclepios, and the result is confusion and chaos, as it always must be when the many speculate upon that which is beyond their wit.

 The statement should read as follows: enlightenment of the Higher Mind is given only to those who are capable of receiving so great a boon.
 There are but few whose Mind is capable of receiving the Light; for most humans function by means of the lower mind only; the Higher Mind is dormant in them and has to await the day of awakening.
 Only then does the Light begin to glimmer through to a small extent, and it takes very many lives before it is able to receive its full glory.
 Meanwhile, the struggles are fearful to behold, and it is sad to see how many fall by the wayside, over and over again, before the fierce grip of the lower mind is relaxed a little.
 The Path is indeed long and thorny and full of traps and snares!